Last updated July 2026

 Frequently Asked Questions

-How long is the Lake Okareka Walkway?
+How long is the Lake Ōkāreka Walkway?

-Can I bring my dog to the Lake Okareka Walkway?
+Can I bring my dog or bike?

-Is it a loop or out-and-back?
+Is the track a loop or out-and-back?

 Where does the walk start?

-At the Lake Ōkāreka reserve car park on the western end of the lake, approximately 12km south-east of Rotorua.
+At the lakeside reserve car park on Acacia Road at the western end of Lake Ōkāreka.

-Is the walk suitable for young children?
+Is the walk suitable for children or pushchairs?

-Can you swim at Lake Okareka?
+Can you swim at Lake Ōkāreka?